Binar-Group-3/Car-Rental-Admin/README.md

 # Binar Academy Platinum Challenge

-This project was built by FER Student Wave-1
+This project was built by BER Student Wave-2

-## Ini adalah parent dummy
+## Ini adalah child-salsa